aip-dev/google.aip.dev/aip/cloud/new.md

 A _shared_ policy is a first-class resource (with its own identifier) and can even have policies applied to it (like an authorization policy).
-Unlike other resources, a shared policy can be _bound_ to one or more resources, and applies to those resources and any descendents.
+Unlike other resources, a shared policy can be _bound_ to one or more resources, and applies to those resources and any descendants.
 An example of a shared policy is billing accounts, which are associated with resources that bill to them.

 ## Guidance